 We will continue to carefully monitor news and guidance from the World Health Organization and our Ministry of Health.
 Our commitment to keeping our patients and our communities safe will always guide us.

-We have thorough screening processes in place and all patients must inform us before admission if they have any of the below symptoms.
+We have thorough screening processes in place, patients are screened six times before entering – all patients must inform us before admission if they have any of the below symptoms: